 - Auto Refresh-The drop-down menu allows you to set up an automatic log page refresh, and the interval between refreshes: 30 secs, 1 minute, or 2 minutes. - Refresh button-Clears the screen, reloads the log file, and display the point in the log file you were viewing immediately prior to clicking Refresh.
-Any new log information is added to the bottom of the log. - Clear button-Clears the screen - Mark button-Marks the start of a section in the device log and is typically used for troubleshooting - Download Logs button-downloads the logs to your computer - The Download Compressed Logs button-downloads a compressed version of the logs.
+Any new log information is added to the bottom of the log. - Clear button-Clears the screen - Save button-Creates a text file of the log that you can save to your computer - Mark button-Marks the start of a section in the device log and is typically used for troubleshooting - Download Logs button-downloads the logs to your computer - The Download Compressed Logs button-downloads a compressed version of the logs.

-Figure 15-11: Download Logs buttons
+Figure 14-11: Download Logs buttons